Lemick/open-iframe-resizer/README.md

 A modern, lightweight alternative for resizing iframes dynamically.
 It is shipped under the MIT license, making it usable in commercial projects.

-If you found this plugin helpful, please consider starring the repository!
+If you found this project helpful, please consider starring the repository!

 ## Getting Started